 In July 2017, I had the honour of talking with Lish Fejer of ABC Radio Canberra about Lear’s life and work.
 You can listen to the full interview here.

 In honour of the Great Lear, here are my own poems for children (and adults).
 I hope you enjoy!
+And, as we all endure the long Covid-19 lockdown of 2020, I will be adding recorded performances of my poems in the days ahead!

 The Problem With That Ocelot